lalitadithya/NVSentinel/docs/configuration/node-drainer.md

 The Node Drainer module evacuates workloads from quarantined nodes, safely moving pods to healthy nodes.
 This document covers all Helm configuration options available for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- Understanding of Kubernetes pod eviction and disruption budgets
-- Familiarity with pod termination grace periods
-- MongoDB or PostgreSQL datastore configured

 ## Configuration Reference

 ### Module Enable/Disable